ApurvaBhargava/gender-reinflect-nlp-project/README.md

 3) What are the NLP applications that we could potentially explore (MT, coreference resolution, embeddings, etc.)?

-To answer these questions, we would need to do a literature review on what's out there in terms of data, modeling, and evaluation metrics.
-So here are some papers I know of on debiasing NLP systems across multiple areas:
+To answer these questions, we did a literature review on what's out there in terms of data, modeling, and evaluation metrics.
+So here are some papers on debiasing NLP systems across multiple areas:

 ### Pretrained Language models: